alexeyklyukin/pg_repack/doc/pg_repack.rst

 ``-C``, ``--exclude-extension``
     Skip tables that belong to the specified extension(s).
 Some extensions may heavily depend on such tables at planning time etc.

+``-A``, ``--apply-count``
+    Number of applied logs per transaction during the final catchup phase.
+    Larger values could speed-up pg_repack, but will lead to longer transactions for each delta.

 Connection Options
 ^^^^^^^^^^^^^^^^^^